xcart/xcart-docs/_pages/kb_en/look_and_feel/content_pages/enabling_the_contact_us_form.md

 ![contact-us-storefront.png]({{site.baseurl}}/attachments/ref_hfZXkxzT/contact-us-storefront.png)

 The form is enabled by a free addon called **Contact us**.
-You can check whether this module is installed and enabled in the Addons section of your store's Admin area:
+You can check whether this addon is installed and enabled in the Addons section of your store's Admin area:

 ![contact-us-module.png]({{site.baseurl}}/attachments/ref_hfZXkxzT/contact-us-module.png)

-If the addon is not installed, you can install it from X-Cart's Marketplace (See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}).
+If the addon is not installed, you can install it from X-Cart's Marketplace (See {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}).

 The addon's settings page allows you to control the settings related to the "Contact us" form: